+Identification: AT-40

-Identification: AT-40 Name: The identification code of the SCT Inst Scheme Description: To differentiate SCT Inst Transactions from those of any other scheme sharing common logical and physical models
+Name: The identification code of the Scheme

+Description: To differentiate SEPA Credit Transfer Instructions from those of any other scheme sharing common logical and physical models

-Identification: AT-41 Name: The Originator's reference of the SCT Inst Instruction Description: This reference identifies for a given Originator each SCT Inst Instruction presented to the Originator Bank, in a unique way.
-This number will be transmitted in the entire process of the handling of the SCT Inst Transaction from acceptance until the finality of the transaction.
+Identification: AT-41 Name: The Originator's reference of the Credit Transfer Transaction Description: This reference identifies for a given Originator each Credit Transfer Transaction presented to the Originator Bank, in a unique way.
+This number will be transmitted in the entire process of the handling of the credit transfer transactions from acceptance until the finality of the transaction.
 It must be returned in any exception handling process-step by any party involved.
-The Originator cannot request for any other referencing information to be returned to him, in order to identify an SCT Inst.
+The Originator cannot request for any other referencing information to be returned to him, in order to identify a credit transfer.
 The Originator must define the internal structure of this reference; it can only be expected to be meaningful to the Originator.
 Value range: If no reference is provided by the Originator, this attribute has default value "Not provided"

-Identification: AT-42 Name: The Settlement Date of the SCT Inst Transaction Description: The date on which obligations with respect to Funds transfer between Originator Bank and Beneficiary Bank are discharged.
+Identification: AT-42 Name: The Settlement Date of the credit transfer Description: The date on which obligations with respect to Funds transfer between Originator Bank and Beneficiary Bank are discharged.
 In the message from Originator Bank, it contains the requested Settlement Date, whereas in the message delivered to the Beneficiary Bank, it contains the Settlement Date applied

-Identification: AT-43 Name: The Originator Bank's reference of the SCT Inst Transaction message Description: The reference of the SCT Inst Transaction given by the Originator Bank, which is to be delivered unaltered to the Beneficiary Bank
+Identification: AT-43 Name: The Originator Bank's reference of the Credit Transfer Transaction Description: The reference of the Credit Transfer Transaction given by the Originator Bank, which is to be delivered unaltered to the Beneficiary Bank

-Identification: AT-44 Name: The purpose of the SCT Inst Instruction Description: The purpose of the SCT Inst Instruction is the underlying reason for the SCT Inst Instruction, i.e. information on the nature of such transaction.
+Identification: AT-44 Name: The purpose of the credit transfer Description: The purpose of the credit transfer is the underlying reason for the credit transfer transaction, i.e. information on the nature of such transaction.
 Value range: All codes part of the ISO standard are accepted

-Identification: AT-45 Name: The category purpose of the SCT Inst Instruction Description: The category purpose of the SCT Inst Instruction is information on the high level nature of the SCT Inst Instruction.
-It can have different goals: allow the Originator Bank to offer a specific processing agreed with the Originator, or allow the Beneficiary Bank to apply a specific processing Value range: All codes part of the ISO standard are accepted
+Identification: AT-45 Name: The category purpose of the credit transfer Description: The category purpose of the credit transfer is information on the high level nature of the credit transfer transaction.
+It can have different goals: allow the Originator Bank to offer a specific processing agreed with the Originator, or allow the Beneficiary Bank to apply a specific processing